usnistgov/ARIAC/docs/competition/challenges.rst

 Flipped Parts Example
 ----------------------------

+Flipped parts apply to a specific part type and color in a specific bin or on the conveyor belt.
+To set parts as flipped, the ``flipped`` field in the trial configuration file must be set as ``true`` for the corresponding parts.

 The example :ref:`below<flipped-parts-in-bin>` describes all purple regulators as flipped in ``bin3``.
-The CCS will need to flip these parts again so they end up with the correct orientation.

 .. code-block:: yaml
   :caption: Setting flipped parts in a bin.